 Stainless steel is a greener product because such a high percentage (65-80%) of stainless-steel is manufactured from recycled steel.
 Stainless-steel itself is also recyclable.

 Crowd pleasing features such as a negative-edges cascades, spillovers, or waterfalls can be designed.
-A variety of finishes are available, including natural, polished stainless-steel, a RenoSys PVC pool membrane, or mosaic tile.
+A variety of finishes are available, including natural, polished stainless-steel, a RenoSys PVC pool liner, or mosaic tile.

 Stainless steel spas and certain pools have the option to be prefabricated, assembled, and shipped.
 They can also be built on site like our larger stainless steel pool options.